rad03i2/python-toolbox/docs/text-statistics.md

 ## Count lines

 Line counts use `str.splitlines()`.
 An empty file has zero lines; a final newline does not add an extra empty line.

+## Count words

+Words are separated by whitespace using `str.split()`.
+Repeated spaces and tabs do not create empty words.
+Punctuation remains part of each word.